 Getting to Southeast Montana

 For this 7-day Southeast Montana itinerary, the Billings Logan International Airport is the closest airport to fly into.
 There are numerous major airlines that serve this airport including Alaska Air, American, Delta, and United.
+You can also rent a car at one of the on-site car rentals located at the airport.

 Best Time to Visit Southeast Montana

 I visited Montana in late May / early June.
 Temperatures averaged 75-90 degrees during the day with nights dipping down into the 50’s.
 These are average temperatures for most of June, July, August & September.
 October-May temperatures are significantly colder.
-It can snow, rain and sleet any time of year so you should be prepared for all types of weather.
+It can also snow, rain and sleet any time of year so you should be prepared for all types of weather.

 A 7-Day Southeast Montana Itinerary for Outdoor Enthusiasts